weigertlab/tarrow/README.md

 python train.py --input_train my_video.tif --delta 1 2 --split_train 0.0 0.8 --split_train 0.8 1.0
 ```
 ### Monitor the training
-To monitor the progress of TAP pretraining, run (in the base directory of this repo)
+To monitor the progress of TAP pretraining, run (from the same directory as the training script)

 ```
-tensorboard --logdir scripts/runs
+tensorboard --logdir runs
 ```

 You can check out:
 - The training and validation loss, as well as time arrow prediction accuracy
 - Example input image patches, both from training and validation set